wmrojer/Plus/README.md

 Includes support for Thaumcraft and MalisisDoors but does not require them.
 If Thaumcraft is installed all added items and blocks have proper aspects on them.
 If MalisisDoors is installed it will use it to make doors.
+Supports Biomes'O Plenty woods and adds Fences and Fence Gates for them.